umnovjp/NoteTaker/README.md

 ![image](https://user-images.githubusercontent.com/88174852/142953692-f2676052-6a69-4486-b8f0-4ad379ad01ac.png)
 And as bonus suggests, I created DELETE route, which works in Insomnia (does not work in HTML yet).
 I hope it still counts as A+.
 Let me show you DELETE example.
 When I hit this route in Insomnia
 ![image](https://user-images.githubusercontent.com/88174852/142972569-b6b96631-bd1f-406a-91ec-4811817410d7.png)
 it DELETEs element with that id from an array.
-Compare two arrays in terminal
+Compare two arrays in terminal.
+And check that objects do have unique id
 ![image](https://user-images.githubusercontent.com/88174852/142972626-c0d12506-e09d-4228-9eaa-037d8b97a18f.png)
 ## Requirements
 When I open the Note Taker I am presented with a landing page with a link to a notes page